 While a cash advance seems both quick and easy, it can also be expensive — so you should think carefully about whether you really need to spend the money and if a cash advance is the best option for you.

 - How does a cash advance work?

-- How much will a cash advance cost you?
+- How a cash advance could affect your credit

 - Alternatives to a cash advance